Rhea-Kandikanti/OIBSIP--Calculator/README.md

 ✨My Experience:

-    I've got the oppourtunity to intern at Oasis Infobyte for 1 month during the month of June-July 2022.
-I feel lucky that I have taken part in this Internship since I learnt a lot of new techniques to create projects using programming languages and frameworks for Html, Css and Javascript.
-In this Internship I have completed Tasks-1,2,3 of Level-2.
+    -> I've got the opportunity to Intern at Oasis Infobyte for 1 month during the month of June-July 2022.
+    -> I feel lucky that I have taken part in this Internship since I learnt a lot about new techniques to create projects and understood the importance of deploying them on Github.
+    -> Using different frameworks and features for Html, Css and Javascript this experience now gave me confidence on how to use them in a more efficient way to clean coding.
+    -> In this Internship I have completed Tasks-1,2,3 of Level-2.
+    -> I was asked to make a video of every project I made...
+Feel free to check them out on my Linkedin.
+My Linkedin Profile details are given below.

+       The links of other Github projects are given below.